-Failing to correctly copy mutable objects can cause subtle problems.
+It is possible to copy a mutable object, but failing to do so correctly can cause subtle problems.
 For example, consider a dictionary that maps items to their base prices.
 To make a similar dictionary that accounts for a small sales tax, we might try to make a copy by assigning a new name to the first dictionary.